keleven-uk/lazKlock/README.md

 Klock currently consists of over 10,000 lines of Lazarus [Free Pascal] code.
 Klock serves as a vehicle by which I learn and tinker with programming.
 Previous versions of Klock have existed in VB.net, Python and Free Basic - and may again.

+The program starts and finishes with a Splash Screen.
+This is really needed if a number of fonts are used.
+The starting of Klock lengthens with the number of fonts loaded.

 Fuzzy Time